 Other resources available to the researcher include approximately 2,500 reels of microfilm, periodicals, family history files and vertical file clippings files.
 Items from our archival collection may be requested at the front desk.

-The reading room is used for several purposes beyond general research.
-Salisbury University students frequently have class sessions in the room and local community groups hold meetings in the reading room or in our adjacent exhibit room.
+The research room is used for several purposes beyond general research.
+Salisbury University students frequently have class sessions in the room and local community groups hold meetings in the research room or in our adjacent classroom.
 Amateur and professional scholars use our resources to fulfill a variety of research needs.

-The Nabb Center’s archives are supervised by a professional archivist on staff.
-Some of the rich materials collected include newspapers, maps, diaries, store ledgers, rare books, correspondence, photographs, oral histories, and a Folklore of Delmarva section.
+The Nabb Center’s archival and artifact collections are supervised and maintained by our professional staff archivists and curator.
+The rich archival materials include newspapers, maps, diaries, store ledgers, rare books, correspondence, photographs, oral histories, and a Folklore of Delmarva section.
 Artifacts include period clothing, coverlets, household items, and agricultural and occupational tools.
-The archival materials are stored in acid-free boxes in a climate-controlled space.
+The archival materials are stored in acid-free boxes in a climate-controlled space; the artifact and archaeology collections are in separate, climate-controlled spaces.
 If you are interested in donating your historical artifacts or local archival materials, please contact us at 410-543-6312 or online at firstname.lastname@example.org.

 Located adjacent to the Carey Family Research Room is the Nabb Research Center’s microfilm room, housing 15 microfilm readers.
 We also offer electronic scanning technology for you to print microfilmed documents or save them to a flash drive.